A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: The Brittleness of LRS

-In this section, we will delve into the challenges associated with LRS architectures.
-We will specifically address the concrete issue of rewarding partially matched trajectories and provide theoretical evidence demonstrating its impact on the convergence rate of RL algorithms.
+In this section, we will particularly focus on the specific concern of rewarding partially matched trajectories and provide theoretical evidence demonstrating its impact on the convergence rate of RL algorithms.
 To illustrate this, we will use Actor Critic as an example.